YPAzevedo/important-coding-principles/README.md

 ## 1.DRY

-DRY is an abbreviation for Don't Repeat Yourself.
+`DRY` is an abbreviation for `Don't Repeat Yourself` .

-WRONG: It doesn't mean to not repeat code.
+`WRONG`: It doesn't mean to not repeat code.

-CORRECT: Don't repeat business logic.
+`CORRECT`: Don't repeat business logic.
 Meaning to not repeat code that has an specific objective.

 A good way to look at it is, if you are coding the same behavior more the 3 times then perhaps you should move that to abstract that code.

 ## 2.KISS

-KISS is an abbreviation for Keep It Simple and Stupid.
+`KISS` is an abbreviation for `Keep It Simple and Stupid` .

 It means to keep you code easy to ready and understand for someone that never seen it before, keeping you parameter, const, variables with readable names.

-WRONG:
+`WRONG`:

 ```tsx
 function showUsersInformation(data) {